 A Land of White Wine

 The Kremstal is the land of white wine, of Grüne Veltliners and Rieslings in particular.
 What makes these citrus-y wines with their mineral finish so special?
-It’s a combination of hot dry air from the east during the day and cool forest air from the hills of the north at night, which drifts over the terraced vineyards and primordial rock to create viniculture miracles in the valley’s 2,600 hectares of vineyards.
+It’s a combination of hot dry air blowing in from the east during the day, and cool forest air travelling down from the hills of the north at night, which drifts over the terraced vineyards and primordial rock to create viniculture miracles in the valley’s 2,600 hectares of vineyards.

 Where to Drink Wine in Krems